Earring findings are nothing new, but they have evolved over the years. Read on to explore different types of earring findings for jewelry making.

 These types of earrings create the illusion of floating on an earlobe, they are also the first earrings you wear after piercing your ears.
 Post earrings consist of the post that goes through the piercing and an embellishment that is fused or soldered to the front.
 Designs can be enhanced with drop rings for dangles.
 Post earrings stay in place using a clutch or butterfly backing.

 French or Shepherd Hooks – the most popular of all pierced earrings, hook earwires are inexpensive and easy to make by forming wire.
 Many variations exist by changing the shape, altering the wire or adding ornaments to the hook itself.
 The drawback of earwires is that they often push forward out of the ear when the end-user wears certain hairstyles, scarves or turtlenecks.
-A rubber back stopper can help to secure these earrings in place to avoid losses.V-wires or Marquise wires – this is currently a popular variation on the standard hook shape.
+A rubber back stopper can help to secure these earrings in place to avoid losses.V-wires or Marquise wires – this type of earring findings is a popular variation on the standard hook shape.
 V-wires are typically larger than standard earwires and can support heavier dangles.

 Ear Threads – these long earrings thread through the ear and out the opposite side so dangles appear both in front and behind the lobe for an interesting illusion effect.

 Kidney wires – are made from wire shaped like a kidney with a hook that latches the finding together.
 Kidney wires are an inexpensive type of earring findings and more secure since they rarely push out of a piercing.
 Current variations include larger wires that hang lower from the ear.

 Leverbacks – are a premium earring findings.
 These findings have a hinge backing that securely snap into place behind the ear lobe.